nexpy/nexpy/doc/source/pythongui.rst

 .. note:: The projection panel can also be used to mask and unmask data within
           the dashed rectangle.
 See :doc:`pythonshell` for descriptions of masked arrays.

+.. note:: Each plotting window can have a separate projection panel in a tabbed
+          interface.

 **Options Tab**

     .. image:: /images/options-tab.png